 Data Exchange API

-• Create your own data integration engine via API without using middleware software
+• Create your own data integration engine via API (without middleware).

-• Enable real-time data synchronization between Spryker and external systems
+• Synchronize data in real time between Spryker and external systems.

-• Build custom dashboards or reporting tools that need direct access to Spryker data
+• Build custom dashboards or reporting tools with direct Spryker data access.

-• Integrate with third-party systems that require immediate data updates
+• Integrate with third-party systems that require immediate updates.

-• Develop custom administrative interfaces that need to read or write Spryker data
+• Develop custom administrative interfaces for reading and writing Spryker data.

 Install and configure